Electronic cigarettes

 WHO does not recommend the use of electronic cigarettes as a support measure for quitting smoking, nor would it allow their use on premises defined as smoke-free environments.

-In Finland, electronic cigarettes hit the market in 2010.
-According to the Adolescent Health and Lifestyle Survey (2019) , 16-18-year-old boys have started to experiment more with electronic cigarettes, but the same does not apply to other age or gender groups.
-In 2019, about three per cent of 18-year-old men consumed electronic cigarettes daily and, among women of the same age, 0.4 per cent.
+In Finland, electronic cigarettes were introduced to the market in 2010.
+According to the Adolescent Health and Lifestyle Survey (2019), 16-18-year-old boys began experimenting more with electronic cigarettes, but this trend did not apply to other age or gender groups.
+In 2019, approximately three percent of 18-year-old males used electronic cigarettes daily, while among women of the same age, the percentage was 0.4%.

 E-cigarettes equal to cigarettes